+We are a clinical-stage company and have not generated any revenue from product sales.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our bispecific antibody candidates from discovery through pre-clinical development and into clinical trials, and seek regulatory approval and pursue commercialization of any approved bispecific antibody candidate.
 In addition, if we obtain regulatory approval for any of our bispecific antibody candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-In addition, we may incur expenses in connection with the in-license or acquisition of additional bispecific antibody candidates.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+We expect to incur expenses in connection with the in-license or acquisition of additional bispecific antibody candidates.

-As a result, we will need additional financing to support our continuing operations.
-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
+We anticipate that we will require additional financing to support our continuing operations.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations and business development opportunities with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.